singhalgunjan5/The-Movie-Mania/README.md

 ## How to run the project?

 1. Clone or download this repository to your local machine.
+2. Then please download credits.csv file using the given link-(https://drive.google.com/file/d/1HrtCsAyH2lTOZwginxZ6BmZCvrEVJz-0/view?usp=sharing)
-2. Install all the libraries mentioned in the [requirements.txt](https://github.com/kishan0725/Movie-Recommendation-System-with-Sentiment-Analysis/blob/master/requirements.txt) file with the command `pip install -r requirements.txt`
+3. Install all the libraries mentioned in the [requirements.txt] file with the command `pip install -r requirements.txt`
-3. Get your API key from https://www.themoviedb.org/.
+4. Get your API key from https://www.themoviedb.org/.
 (Refer the above section on how to get the API key)
-4. Open your terminal/command prompt from your project directory and run the file `main.py` by executing the command `python main.py`.
+5. Open your terminal/command prompt from your project directory and run the file `main.py` by executing the command `python main.py`.
-5. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
+6. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
-6. Hurray!
+7. Hurray!
 That's it.

 ## Architecture